Tarieret/RAG-Based-Reseach-Assistant/README.md

 ├── chroma_db/
 └── requirements.txt

-**Notes**
+---
+## Notes:
-- This project is intended for research and educational use only and is not suitable for clinical or diagnostic decision-making.
+This project is intended for research and educational use only and is not suitable for clinical or diagnostic decision-making.